-Religion, Philosophy and Ethics is an integral subject in developing students’ knowledge and understanding within the multi-cultural and diverse world in which we live.
+Religion Studies is an integral subject in developing students’ knowledge and understanding within the multi-cultural and diverse world in which we live.

 Our vision is to allow students to develop key skills for learning and life beyond education.
 Students will gain a deeper understanding of religions and explore philosophy and ethics in the modern world.
 Our subject develops students’ skills such as critical thinking and reasoning; it encourages them to participate through in-depth debates.